WestDRI/wgpages/content/formats.md

     yaml.dump(x, f, sort_keys=False, default_flow_style=False)
 ```

-Setting `default_flow_style=True` will give you a more compact notation with separators, but it'll be more
+Setting `default_flow_style=True` would give you a more compact notation with separators, but it'll be more
 difficult to read with a naked eye.

 Let's now read it.
 There are different readers ("loaders") ordered by their security level: